matt765/atom-animation/CONTRIBUTING.md

 This project is released under the **AGPL-3.0** license, which ensures that the software remains open and available to everyone under  copyleft terms.

-However, to keep things flexible for future development and potential use cases, all contributions are accepted under the **MIT license**.

-This means:

-- The project **remains AGPL-3.0** for everyone using it.
-- As a contributor, you agree to license your contribution under MIT license.
+All contributions require a Contributor License Agreement (CLA).
 This solution helps to maintain the project over the long term and avoids complicated relicensing efforts down the road.
-By submitting a pull request, you confirm that you voluntarily license your contribution under the MIT License for the benefit of the project’s future development.
+By submitting a pull request, you confirm that you agree to the terms of the CLA for the benefit of the project's future development.

 ## Other ways to support the project